-A full-time Catholic Charities caseworker will also be on site.
+A full-time Catholic Charities caseworker will also be available during operating hours.
+Clients should call to schedule an appointment.
 Eventually immigration attorneys will be added two days a week to assist with paperwork and other struggles.
 The idea is to provide much more than food for the people in need.
 Father Vargas, pastor of Holy Spirit, shared, “This building is about the people that God brings to it.
 It is about their dignity and recognizing them as people, Children of God.”

 “Our old model was that you could come to us and we could serve you there,” said Tester, noting the distance many in need used to travel.
 “Our new model is, you have ministries here at Holy Spirit and in the surrounding communities, so we are happy to be here, serving beside you and that means the world to us.”
 Tester told those present to be on the lookout for the next Mobile Senior Center which he hopes will open at the same location.